 So technically it is when you graduate.
 When you pass NCLEX and get licensed – that is when you can officially PRACTICE as a nurse.
 But I daresay that all of us “become a nurse” somewhere along the line when we are actually in nursing school.
 You will know that moment when you suddenly think of how to protect, promote, and optimize the health of another and then find that you cannot stop doing it anywhere you go!

-The actual definition of nursing from the American Nurses Association is: “the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations.
-(ANA, 2013)”
+The actual definition of nursing from the American Nurses Association is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations (ANA).

-This hit home for me this week as I traveled to visit an aunt on hospice care.
+This hit home for me this week as I traveled to visit an aunt in hospice care.
 She is losing her fight with cancer.
-While driving to visit her, my father looked to me for advice of what to say to his younger sister.
-I said – “Tell her she did good.
+While driving to visit her, my father looked to me for advice on what to say to his younger sister.
+I said – “Tell her she did well.
 She lived well.
 Thank her for being there for you in all the ways that she was.”
 I knew this from many conversations with my patients as they had sincere and raw moments with me about their regrets and what they wanted to hear in their final days.

 In short, it was impossible for me to STOP being a nurse.
 Although you will pass the NCLEX and get paid for being a job as a nurse – you also BECOME a nurse.
 It becomes part of who you are and how you interact with the world and how you interact with friends and family.
 You are a nurse.
 It is part of your identity.
 It is part of your story.
 It is part of you.
 Enjoy every minute.

 The possibilities are endless of what your job might be as a nurse after you pass this test.
 So work hard – study well – and get started on a wonderful journey in the profession.
 Here is a great video from the Robert Wood Johnson Foundation on many of the possibilities.